kaob1991/pands-project2021/README.md

 Looking at the data, it shows a high level of correlation between petal length and petal width (.962757) and also, to a lesser extent, between sepal length and petal length (.871754); and sepal length and petal width (.817954).
 We shall explore the following data further in the plotting investigations below.

-Following some external research I decided to also run a heatmap to better display the levels of correlation in a more visually accessible matter (see reference number 24 below).
+Following some external research it was decided to also run a heatmap to better display the levels of correlation in a more visually accessible matter (see reference number 24 below).

 ``` python
 fig = plt.figure(figsize = (15,9))